Bunun language: Dialects

 Bunun was originally spoken in and around Sinyi Township (Xinyi) in Nantou County.
 From the 17th century onwards, the Bunun people expanded towards the south and east, absorbing other ethnic groups such as the Saaroa, Kanakanavu, and Thao.
 Bunun is spoken in an area stretching from Ren-ai Township in Nantou in the north to Yan-ping Township in Taitung in the south.
 Isbukun is distributed throughout Nantou, Taitung, and Kaohsiung.
 Takbanuaz is spoken in Nantou and southern Hualien County.
 Takivatan is spoken in Nantou and central Hualien.
 Both Takituduh and Takibakha are spoken in Nantou.

+Proto-Bunun

+Shibata (2020) has a reconstruction of Proto-Bunun.